en flag +1 214 306 68 37

 3. A custom-built integration application

 It can be the most flexible option, since such an app will be designed in line with your requirements and may address a need in multiple integrations (say, with SharePoint, ERP, marketing automation platform, etc.), without paying over the odds.
 However, choosing this option, keep in mind that your internal Salesforce administrator is unlikely to succeed in building a custom integration app, so you’ll have to seek the help of experienced Salesforce business analysts and developers.
-For instance, one of our customers got their Salesforce solution integrated with SharePoint DMS through a custom-built app created by our Salesforce developers for the purpose.
+For instance, one of our clients got their Salesforce solution integrated with SharePoint DMS through a custom-built app created by our Salesforce developers for the purpose.

 Key takeaways